noname9291/image-gallery/README.md

 # image-gallery
-this  is website  of image gallery website link C:\intership project\web fontend\image gallery\index.html
+this  is website  of image gallery website link